-By using spouse contributions, you can top up your partner’s super account, and offset any time they’ve spent out of the workforce.
-In fact, as long as your partner is earning less than $13,800 a year, any contributions you make to their super can be tax-effective.
+By using spouse contributions, you can top up your spouse’s super account any time.
+In fact, if your spouse is earning less than $37,000 a year, the first $3,000 of contributions you make to their super can be tax-effective.

 You can also split your eligible contributions with your spouse, and contribute part or all of your contributions into their QSuper account from your Accumulation account.

 Getting a tax offset for spouse contributions is a nice little bonus at the end of the financial year.
 If your spouse earns less than $37,000 a year1, you’ll receive a 18% tax offset on the first $3000 you contribute, up to a maximum offset of $540 a year2.

 If he or she earns more than $37,000, but less than $40,000, you may still get a partial tax offset.
 Here’s a case study that explains that very scenario.